 There are different 3 major types of mutual funds in India :

 Invest most of the money gathered from investors into the stock market.
 The risk level in equity mutual funds are quite high and investors are advised to invest in these funds as per their risk appetite.

 Various types of equity-oriented mutual funds are :

 Large Cap Funds: Large cap are big, well-established companies of the equity market.
 These companies are strong, reputable and trustworthy.
 Large-cap companies generally are top 100 companies in a market.
 When mutual funds invest their capital in large-cap companies then these funds are called Large Cap equity funds.

-Funds comprise of large cap companies are least risky investment instrument among all equity mutual funds.
+Funds comprise of large cap companies are the least risky investment instrument among all equity mutual funds.

-Mid Cap Funds: Here, the mutual fund invest in stocks of mid size companies.
+Mid Cap Funds: Here, the mutual fund invests in stocks of mid-size companies.
 Mid-caps are compact companies of the equity market, falling somewhere between small and large cap companies and are 100-250 companies in a market after large cap companies.

 Funds comprise of mid cap companies are riskier then large cap funds but not as risky investment instrument as small cap funds.